 These ingredients come together quickly and easily!
-You’ll also need some Waxing Kara Honey and chopped pecans for topping the muffins.
+You’ll also need some Waxing Kara Honey and chopped pecans to top the muffins.

 Now, first things first.
 You may notice something missing — flour!
 We don’t use anything like all-purpose flour with paleo recipes.
 That means these are healthy gluten-free pumpkin muffins.
 They’re perfect for people with special diets too!

-Once your ingredients are gathered, it’s time to move on to making these paleo pumpkin muffins with almond flour.
+Once your ingredients are gathered, it’s time to make these paleo pumpkin muffins with almond flour.
 It begins with preheating your oven to 350°F. Line a muffin pan with paper.

 Step One: Combine all Ingredients